dicengine/dice/doc/doxygen/DICe_MainPage.md

 be used and will cause an error.
 The subset locations file should be a text file with the following syntax.
 Comments are denoted by `#` characters.
 Lines beginning with `#` or blank lines will not be parsed.
-Upper and lower case can be used, the parser will automatically convert all text to upper case during parsing.
+Upper and lower case can be used, the parser will automatically convert all text to upper case during parsing (except when file names are specified, then the case is not changed).

 The first section of the subset file is a mandatory listing of centroid coordinates.
 The coordinate system has its origin at the upper left corner of the image with x positive to the right and y positive downward.
-The coordinate listing should begin with the command `BEGIN SUBSET_COORDINATES` and end with `END SUBSET_COORDINATES` and have the x and y coordinates of each subset listed in between.
+The coordinate listing should begin with the command `BEGIN SUBSET_COORDINATES` and end with `END SUBSET_COORDINATES` (or simply `END`, in which case the `SUBSET_COORDINATES` is inferred) and have the x and y coordinates of each subset listed in between.
 For example, if the user would like five subsets with centroids at (126,157), (125,250), (397,139), (177,314) and (395,405) this section of the subset file would look like: